-The Multi-Occupations Cooperative Program offers students an opportunity to learn about career and technical interests and about the world of work through both the classroom and actual paid work experience.
-Each student will be expected to work at least 10 hours per week.
-The student will also be enrolled in the MOC Career Development Class which meets every other day.
-Students in this class can expect to discuss job expectations, job safety, ethics, communication skills, business plans as well as entrepreneurship.
+This Work-based learning course is designed to assist students in developing the skills necessary to obtain employment, and to learn and practice the skills and attitudes required for job success.
+Students will practice resume writing, job application completion, and interviewing techniques.
+Students will practice work-place problem solving strategies, and demonstrate skills required to work in a diverse environment.
+Class consists of two parts, classroom and actual work experience.
+Additionally, Each student will be expected to work at least 10 hours per week.
 Guest speakers from the community and trips to local businesses will be utilized in this class.
 Students may choose to take this class only during the first semester.
-However, a student may not join this class in the 2nd semester.
+However, a student may not join this class in the 2nd semester